 They also like fermented foods like beer and wine.
 Spilled beer or empty beer bottles left on tables can draw them to your home.
 And they like garbage disposals and trash, if there’s anything rotting or fermenting in there.

 Taking these steps will help you keep flies at bay:

-- Throw out or compost fruit (this includes tomatoes) the instant you see signs of rot.
-Flies love rotting fruit.
+- Throw out or compost fruit and produce the instant you see signs of rot.
+Rotten fruit is very attractive to fruit flies.

 - Check your window and door screens.
 Even a tiny hole in a window screen, or a tiny gap around the edges, will let flies in.
 Screens are your best weapons for keeping them out, so make sure those are in good shape.